 Hi, I'm Amadeus!
 I am a part time tutor and run an education start-up which produces free education resources, primarily videos.
 Although I trained as a Doctor at Cambridge University, and hold an MA (Hons) in Zoology, my passion for teaching lead me to transition to education full time.

 I have a professional tutoring certificate from the the tutoring standards agency and an up to date enhanced DBS certificate.

 Privately, I mainly tutor the Sciences and Maths (which is the subject of our videos), with most of my students at GCSE and A-level but also ranging through to primary school.
-I don’t teach English itself, but do have experience overcoming language barriers as I have taught Math in Kenya and Uganda, and also having lots of students from overseas.
+I don’t teach English itself, but do have experience overcoming language barriers having taught Maths in Kenya and Uganda, and also having lots of students from overseas.

 Applying for Medicine or Oxbridge?